 - Overtime pay if applicable.

 Laws and policies are ever-changing.
-We always ensure that we stay up to date with the payroll legislations, not just in KSA, but the whole of GCC.
+We always ensure that we stay up to date with the payroll legislation, not just in KSA, but the whole of GCC.

 The process of payroll is a little complicated and time-consuming; hence it is always recommended to outsource your company’s payroll function.
 Outsourcing payroll will ensure the assistance of a team of trained payroll professionals and it frees up the time of the organization, helping them focus on other projects that add value to their business.